geraldinelaloux/Santin-et-al-2023/README.md

 # Cite

 Y.G.
-Santin, T. Lamot, J. Kaljevic, R. van Raaphorst, G. Laloux (2022),  Modulation of prey size reveals adaptability and robustness in the cell cycle of an intracellular predator., *in submission*
+Santin, T. Lamot, R. van Raaphorst, J. Kaljevic, G. Laloux (2023),  Modulation of prey size reveals adaptability and robustness in the cell cycle of an intracellular predator. *doi to be added*